An A&E department (also known as emergency department or casualty) deals with genuine life-threatening emergencies, such as:

 A&E departments offer access 24 hours a day, 365 days a year.
 A&E staff include paramedics, A&E nurses, diagnostic radiographers, A&E reception staff, porters, healthcare assistants and emergency medicine doctors.
 Medical staff are highly trained in all aspects of emergency medicine.

 If you arrive by ambulance, the ambulance crew will provide the relevant details to reception and hand you over to the clinical staff.
-If you are seriously ill, the staff will already know because the ambulance crew will have alerted them on the way in.
+If you're seriously ill, the staff will already know because the ambulance crew will have alerted them on the way in.

-If you're not in a life-threatening or serious condition, you will be prioritised by the A&E hospital team along with other patients waiting to be seen – arriving by ambulance does not necessarily mean you will be seen sooner than if you had walked in to A&E.
+If you're not in a life-threatening or serious condition, you'll be prioritised by the A&E hospital team along with other patients waiting to be seen – arriving by ambulance does not necessarily mean you'll be seen sooner than if you had walked in to A&E.

 If you go to A&E by yourself, you'll need to register first.
-You'll be asked a few questions such as name and address but also why you are visiting A&E. If you have been to the hospital before, the reception staff will also have access to your health records.
+You'll be asked a few questions such as name and address but also why you're visiting A&E. If you've been to the hospital before, the reception staff will also have access to your health records.

-Once you've registered, you'll be asked to wait until you are called for your assessment.
+Once you've registered, you'll be asked to wait until you're called for your assessment.

 Some hospitals have a separate children's A&E department where medical staff are specially trained to deal with children's health issues.
 You may be asked to go straight to the children's area where your child can be registered and assessed